cl8n/awesome-osu/README.md

 An opinionated list of awesome osu! resources for every part of the game and community.
 Inspired by [sindresorhus/awesome](https://github.com/sindresorhus/awesome) and [osu-translate-zh/awesome-osu](https://github.com/osu-translate-zh/awesome-osu).

+This is still in its infancy.
+Anyone can contribute!

 ## Contents

 - [Official](#official)